chrdebru/chrdebru.github.io/index.md

 * 6th Workshop on Managing the Evolution and Preservation of the Data Web (MEPDaW) 2020
 * ACM/IEEE Joint Conference on Digital Libraries in (JCDL) 2020
 * International Conference on Business Information Systems (BIS) 2020
-* International Conference on Ontologies, DataBases, and Applications of Semantics (ODBASE) 2019
-* IFIP 2.6 International Symposium on Data-Driven Process Discovery and Analysis (SIMPDA) 2019
-* 1st International Workshop on Semantic Web for Historical and Legacy Linguistic and Lexicographic Data (SWH3L) 2019
-* 5th Workshop on Managing the Evolution and Preservation of the Data Web (MEPDaW) 2019
-* International Conference on Business Information Systems (BIS) 2019